Ravoxsg/A_chronology_of_deep_learning/README.md

 ## 1980s

 * Deep learning would exist as it exists now if it was not for Geoffrey Hinton, David Rumelhart and Ronald Williams invention of the Backpropagation algorithm: \
-[Learning representations by back-propagating erros](http://www.cs.toronto.edu/~hinton/absps/naturebp.pdf), Hinton et al., 1986, Nature, 14500 citations\
+[Learning representations by back-propagating erros](http://www.cs.toronto.edu/~hinton/absps/naturebp.pdf), Hinton et al., 1986, Nature, 14500 citations (!)\
 From this point, it was possible to train arbitrarily deep feed-forward neural networks.

 * A few years after, training deep recurrent nets was detailed in this paper: \